Gregeg/Bezier-Curves-Processing/README.md

  - editing robot values
    - press "p" to edit pid constants
    - change data on specific robot in data/robot.stats

+### Main Menu
+ - press "M" to return to the main menu

+### Drawing
+ - press "D" or any number key and press and hold to draw
+ - number keys change size the size, 0 is erase
+ - LEFT and RIGHT keys change the color
+ - press "C" while drawing to clear your drawing screen

 <br /><br /><br />
 ## Other Info
 [Papers used for Bezier Curve research](https://www.cs.cornell.edu/courses/cs4620/2017sp/slides/16spline-curves.pdf)